 Anyone can create a post on any board, complete with an image and an accompanying text.
 The image can be a placeholder, such as a random meme, but you do need an image to start a thread.

 Then, users can comment on the thread you created – also anonymously.

-On the one hand, 4chan is more private than Twitter.
+On the one hand, 4chan is more private than Twitter – making it a more secure twitter replacement.
 On the other hand, that also means that it attracts trolls, extremists, and all kinds of questionable content – with anonymity guaranteed, it’s basically a free for all.

 4chan does have rules, and there are some volunteer moderators who enforce those rules and ban IP addresses temporarily.
 However, in reality, moderation is sparse, and rules are often broken.

 Misskey is a decentralized alternative to Twitter that is part of the Fediverse, a network of interconnected federated servers used for social media, microblogging, and the like.
 Other networks that are part of the Fediverse include Mastodon and Diaspora, both of which are mentioned above.

 Misskey has over 450,000 users and over 570 communities (called instances).
 You can join any instance – browse them here.

 Instances cover topics ranging from anime to specific countries.

 Over seven million notes are already published on the platform.